-One day, on morning rounds, we examined a patient with a black tongue.
-The intern assigned to that patient had researched all the causes of a black tongue and was eager to impress us.
+One day, we examined a patient with a black tongue.
+The intern assigned to that patient researched all the causes of a black tongue and wanted to impress us.
 As the intern started to lecture us, the attending physician interrupted him and asked the patient if he uses black cough drops.
-The patient smiled, opened the drawer of his night table, and took out a package of Smith Brothers black cough drops.
+The patient smiled and took out a box of black cough drops.

-The intern's face turned red, and we all laughed.
-The intern was so focused on science, that he forgot to ask his patient an obvious question.
-It's been 45 years since I was a third-year medical student, but I still have a vivid memory of that day and that lesson: use common sense, and pay attention to the obvious.
+The intern's face turned red.
+He was so focused on science and ego that he missed the obvious.
+It's been 50 years since I was a third-year medical student, but I still recall that day and that lesson: use common sense, and pay attention to the obvious.

 MY DOCTOR'S BAG

-Like all medical school graduates, I received a free monogrammed doctor's bag from the pharmaceutical industry.
+Like all medical school graduates, I received a free monogrammed doctor's bag from Big Pharma.
 In time, my bag wore out, and I gave it to my father to hold his tools.

 My father was a machinist, carpenter, and home gardener, and he made good use of my bag.
 He worked very hard, and it was great to see him with it.